RonakWithCode/push-startup-hub/app/guides/content/blockchain-beyond-crypto.md

 As you consider implementing blockchain in your startup, remember to focus on solving real problems and creating tangible value for your users.
 The technology should serve your business goals, not the other way around.

-At Push Startup Hub, we're excited about the potential of blockchain to drive innovation in the startup ecosystem.
+At Ronosoft, we're excited about the potential of blockchain to drive innovation in the startup ecosystem.
 Whether you're exploring blockchain applications or looking to optimize your existing blockchain solution, we're here to support your journey.

 How is your startup leveraging blockchain technology?
 What innovative applications have you discovered or implemented?
 Share your experiences in the comments below—your insights could inspire fellow entrepreneurs to explore new possibilities with blockchain!